Brewster Central School District: Garden Street Elementary School

 Originally built in the late 19th century, Garden Street School burned to the ground and was rebuilt in 1925.
 The school served as the sole educational facility in Brewster until the Henry H. Wells "High School" was built in 1957.
 Over the years, two additions were built.
-The existing building stands as a 90-year-old landmark for the district and community.

-More recently, Garden Street School has served as a kindergarten through fifth grade elementary school facility.
 In 1990, the fifth grade was moved to H.H.
-Wells Middle School to alleviate overcrowding at GSS.
-Eight years later, Garden Street lost its fourth grade students and staff, as they moved to C.V.
+Wells Middle School to alleviate overcrowding at Garden Street School.
+In 1998, Garden Street lost its fourth grade students and staff, as they moved to C.V.
 Starr Intermediate School.